 At bed time we had another routine to endure.
 We had to do 100 sit-ups in the hallway by pinning our toes under the heater and with knees bent and fingers laced behind the head, pump them off.
 There was a catch.
 We had to do 100 sit-ups, take a shower AND brush our teeth by the end of our ‘goodnight’ song: Stairway to Heaven (8 minutes).
 Consequently, I did not wash my hair for 30 days.
 I kept it tightly braided and would wash just my bangs.
 There was one shower and two girl recruits on our flight.
 The two of us showered together.
 Writing this thirty years later, it seems bazaar that we would shower together.
 But we did.
 We just did.

 The final obstacle, when knackered and with mud in every orifice, was to swim across a deep, lily-pad covered pond in combat boots.
 This was an individual test.
 Ironically, we were not allowed to help each other on any part of the obstacle course.
 Ironic because up until that moment it was ALL team work: ‘RECRUITS – STAY TOGETHER — YOU’RE ONLY AS STRONG AS YOU’RE WEAKEST LINK’, they would scream at us.
 I recall thinking, when I got to the pond, this will be a piece of cake.
 This was due to all the swimming in my childhood and even in lily-pad covered ponds.
 Thank goodness I passed it.
 Afterwards I showered for 30 minutes but still had mud in my ears.
-I ended up passing Recruit Term at the top of my flight.
+I ended up passing Recruit Term toward the top of my flight.
 No idea how.

 We then had a big celebration down at the cadet mess that was called, Decks.
 We had a big supper and lots of drinks.
 We had been told to dress up in nice civilian clothes or, ‘civvies’.
 Now we females were visually checked out by the senior cadets.
 As a young woman with certain healthy curves, long dark wavy hair, green eyes, straight, white teeth and full lips with a good fashion sense –I wore a blue knit, V-neck dress with a wide belt synched tightly around my tiny waist and leather pumps – I turned some heads at this celebration.
 (I was not beautiful, nor was I pretty, but, I was certainly attractive and the ratio of women to men was 1:8, so good odds that I would turn some heads).
 What a difference a shower, clean hair, some lipstick and civvies can make.
 It was a fun night.
 I should mention that I have not often shrank from having a fun time at parties.